On this page:

 The rooming house operators licensing scheme, established under the Rooming House Operators Act 2016, came into effect on 26 April 2017.

 All existing rooming house operators (except those that are registered housing associations or housing providers under the Housing Act 1983) must have applied for a licence by 24 August 2017 in order to continue to legally operate their rooming house(s).

-The Business Licensing Authority (BLA) within the Department of Justice and Regulation will be responsible for granting licences to applicants who are 'fit and proper persons'.
+The Business Licensing Authority (BLA) within the Department of Justice and Community Safety will be responsible for granting licences to applicants who are 'fit and proper persons'.
 For more information on the 'fit and proper person' criteria, view our Rooming house operator licensing disqualification page.

 Complete and lodge your licence application online

 From 15 November 2017, you must use our new online system, myCAV, to apply for a rooming house operator’s licence, update your licence details and renew your licence.